CDL-HongwooLee/HiCORE/README.md

 ##### Matrix file
 The single fragment resolution of matrix file is composed of 3 columns including fragment1, fragment2, interaction-frequency information.
 The column 1 and 2 represent that the order of (Nth) restriction fragment in given chromosomes.
-If multiple-chromosome data are used, the fragment number of the next chromosome is continuing from the last fragment number of the preceding chromosome.
+If multiple-chromosome data are used, the fragment number of the next chromosome is continued from the last fragment number of the preceding chromosome.
 You can easily get the matrix file from a '.hic' file using ```utils/dumpMatrix.py``` script.

 **Note that chromosomes(-c option) used in all HiCORE scripts including utility scripts, must be identical**